 5. OUR USE OF YOUR INFORMATION

-Christian Friends of Israel UK uses MailChimp to send regular emails to subscribers.
+Christian Friends of Israel UK use Mailchimp to send regular emails to subscribers.
 We ask new subscribers to choose which regular emails they wish to receive.
 If you provide us with your email address separately, we will send you occasional emails as deemed appropriate; for example, when there is a problem with an order you have placed.

-Each email you receive from us via MailChimp enables you to update your choices or unsubscribe.
-MailChimp`s systems use cookies and similar tracking technologies to help us serve you directly.
-You can read MailChimp’s privacy policy here: mailchimp.com/legal/privacy
+Each email you receive from us via Mailchimp enables you to update your choices or cancel your subscription altogether.
+Mailchimp’s systems use cookies and similar tracking technologies to help us serve you directly.

 We prepare postal mailings internally, without sharing postal addresses with anyone else.